Monoidal Infinity Category of Complexes from Tannakian Viewpoint: Symmetric monoidal functors and Derived Morita theory

 Before the proof of this proposition, let us recall the notion of \textit{dualizable} objects in a symmetric monoidal category.
 Let $(\mathcal C, \otimes, \bu)$ be a (ordinary) symmetric monoidal category.
 An object $M$ in $\mathcal C$ is called \textit{dualizable} if there exist an object $M^* \in \mathcal C$ and morphisms $\eta : \bu \rightarrow M \otimes M^*$ and $\epsilon : M^* \otimes M \rightarrow \bu$ satisfying the following conditions: \begin{itemize} \item The composite $M \xrightarrow{\eta \otimes \id_M} M \otimes M^* \otimes M \xrightarrow{\id_M \otimes \epsilon} M$ is the identity map, \item The composite $M^* \xrightarrow{\id_{M^*} \otimes \eta} M^* \otimes M \otimes M^* \xrightarrow{\epsilon \otimes \id_{M^*}} M^*$ is the identity map. \end{itemize} The object $M^*$ is called a \textit{dual} of $M$.
 If $M^*$ exists, it is unique up to isomorphism.
 If $\Psi: \mathcal C \rightarrow \mathcal C'$ is a symmetric monoidal functor and $M$ is a dualizable object of $\mathcal C$, $\Psi(M)$ is also dualizable and $\Psi(M)^* \simeq \Psi(M^*)$.
 In the case that $\mathcal C$ is a category of quasi-coherent complexes, any perfect complex $\cpx E$ is dualizable and its dual is isomorphic to the (usual) derived dual $\RR\mathcal Hom(\cpx E, \OO)$.
 Therefore, for any symmetric monoidal functor $\mfn: \tdqc(\stk X) \rightarrow \tdqc(S)$ and any perfect complex $\cpx E \in \tdqc(\stk X)$, $\mfn(\RR\mathcal Hom(\cpx E, \OO_{\stk X}))$ is isomorphic to $\RR\mathcal Hom(\mfn(\cpx E), \OO_S)$.

 \begin{Remark} Let $\XX$ and $S$ be algebraic stacks.
-Then any symmetric monoidal functor $F:\DQ(\XX)\to \DQ(S)$ preserves dualizable objects.
-According to \cite[Proposition 3.6]{BFN} dualizable objects and perfect complexes coincide in $\DQ(\XX)$.
-Also, dualizable objects and perfect complexes coincide in $\DQ(S)$.
-Consequently, any symmetric monoidal functor $F$ preserves perfect complexes. \end{Remark}
+Then any functor $\Phi:\DQ^\otimes(\XX)\to \DQ^\otimes(S)$ which is symmetric monoidal, preserves dualizable objects.
+According to \cite[Proposition 3.6]{BFN} dualizable objects and perfect complexes coincide in $\DQ^\otimes(\XX)$.
+Also, dualizable objects and perfect complexes coincide in $\DQ^\otimes(S)$.
+Consequently, any symmetric monoidal functor $\Phi$ preserves perfect complexes. \end{Remark}

 {Proof of Proposition \ref{lbvb}.}

 \begin{proof}

 We may and will assume that $S$ is affine.
 Let $d$ be the cohomological dimension of $\stk X$ and $m := \max \{\, p \mid \tH^p(\cpx P) \neq 0 \,\}$.
 To prove this proposition, we first claim that $\tH^q(\mfn(E)) = 0$ for any vector bundles $E$ on $\stk X$ and $q > m+d$.
 The category of quasi-coherent $\OO_{\stk X\times S}$-modules has enough injective objects.
 (For the readers' convenience, we give an outline of the proof here.
 Let $F$ be a quasi-coherent $\OO_{\stk X\times S}$-module and let $p:U\rightarrow \stk X\times S$ be a smooth surjective map where $U$ is an affine scheme.
 Take an injective quasi-coherent $\OO_U$-module $I$ which contains $p^*F$.
 Since $p_*I$ is an injective $\OO_{\stk X \times S}$-module, it is sufficient to check that the natural maps $F\rightarrow p_*p^*F$ and $p_*p^*F\rightarrow p_*I$ are injective.
 The first follows from the fact that $p$ is faithfully flat and affine.
 The second is clear.)
 Hence there exists a bounded below complex of injective quasi-coherent $\OO_{\stk X\times S}$-modules $\cpx I^{\bullet}$ which is quasi-isomorphic to $\cpx P$.
 Since $\pl1E$ is a vector bundle, $\pl1E \otimes \cpx I^{\bullet}$ is quasi-isomorphic to $\pl1E \lotimes \cpx P$ and $\pl1E \otimes I^l$ is an injective quasi-coherent $\OO_{\stk X \times S}$-module for any $l\in\ZZ$.
 Thus, we have